nevinramjitsingh/nevins-food-finder/README.md

-Nevin's Food Finder:
+# Nevin's Food Finder

 Nevin's Food Finder is a web application that helps users discover restaurants based on their food preferences and location.
-The application integrates the Yelp API for restaurant details and the HERE API for maps and routing, providing a seamless user experience.
-Users can manually enter their location or use real-time geolocation to find nearby restaurants.
+The app integrates the Yelp API for restaurant details and the HERE API for maps and routing.
+Users can either manually enter their location or use real-time geolocation.

-Features:
+## Features

-Restaurant Search: Search for restaurants by food type and location.
+- Search for restaurants by type of food and location
-Geolocation: Use current location to find nearby restaurants.
-Radius Filter: Adjust the search radius to find restaurants within a specified distance.
+- Display restaurant details including name, address, rating, and reviews
-Map Integration: Display restaurant locations on a map with routing from the user's location.
+- Show restaurant location on a map
+- Provide routing directions from the user's location to the restaurant
-Modern Design: Sleek, minimalist design with a responsive UI for optimal display on all devices.
+- Modern, minimalist design with a responsive UI
-Star Ratings: Display restaurant ratings with star icons.

-Technologies Used
+## Technologies Used

-Frontend: React
+- **Frontend:** React, JavaScript, HTML, CSS
-Backend: Node.js, Express
+- **Backend:** Node.js, Express
-APIs: Yelp API, HERE API
+- **APIs:** Yelp API, HERE API
-Styling: CSS

-Getting Started:
+## Getting Started

+### Prerequisites

+- Node.js and npm installed on your machine
+- A HERE API key
+- A Yelp API key

+### Installation

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites: